1. Students will respect other students' right to learn.

 10. Negative or disruptive attitudes toward the school (policies, procedures, curriculum), teachers, fellow students, or the church.

-11. Causing physical harm to others.
+11. Causing physical harm to others, or threatening violence towards another.

 12. Aggressive or combative behaviors.